 "The Grandeur of the Summits" is the title of an article in the May num-ber of The Four-Track News.
-This is an artistically illustrated description of the ever changing vision and majesty of the Rockies.
-An article on Saratoga of the Bockles.
+This is an artistically illustrated description of the ever changing vision and majesty of the Rockles.
 An article on Saratoga entitled "Dame Fashion's Rendezvous." by E. R. Baker, will be found especial-ly entertaining.
-Articles entitled "Springtime in the High Alps," "Unloue Quebec," "Corsica and the Corsicans," "The Paris of the Orient" and "The Isle of Pines" lead the reader into many delightful foreign lands.
-An article en-titled "Near-By" relates to a day's trip titled "Near-By" relates to a day's trip into the rural section.
-There are the usual departments, humor and verse, among the latter being a poem by Thomas C. Harbaugh entitled "The
+Articles entitled "Springtime in the High Alps."
+"Unlaue Quebeo," "Corsica and the Corsicans."
+"The Paris of the Orient" and "The Isle of Pines" lead the reader into many "The Grandeur of the Summits" is "The Paris of the Orient" and "The Isle of Pines" lead the reader into many delightful foreign lands.
+An article en-titled "Near-By" relates to a day's trip into the rural section.
+There are the usual departments, humor and verse, among the latter being a poem by Thomas C. Harbaugh antitled "The among the latter being a poem by Thomas C. Harbaugh entitled "The Bells of Monterey," which will be found of special merit.-George H. Daniels, publisher, 57 East 42nd St. New York.